Ponting Brothers Ltd

 The Daily Mail, devised by Alfred Harmsworth (later Lord Northcliffe) and his brother Harold (later Lord Rothermere), was first published on 4 May 1896.
 Originally a broadsheet it was the first newspaper aimed at the 'middle market'.
 It cost a halfpenny at a time when other London daily papers cost a penny and was more populist in tone and more concise in its coverage than its rivals.
 Soon after its launch it had more than half a million readers.

-But on 12 April 1901 the company took out a £35K mortgage raised on 125 and 127 High Street as security for the issue of debentures and replacing the earlier debentures dated 17 June 1898 (which I presume to be the debentures issued to William and John Jones Ponting as part of the acquisition price).
+On 12 April 1901 the company took out a £35K mortgage raised on 125 and 127 High Street as security for the issue of debentures and replacing the earlier debentures dated 17 June 1898 (which I presume to be the debentures issued to William and John Jones Ponting as part of the acquisition price).

 On 20 February 1903, a further £60K mortgage was raised on the assets and property of the company for the purpose of securing the issue of debenture stocks.